rlamarche/camera-toolbox-buildroot/README.md

 The root password is : camera
-On boot, the Raspberry IP automatically :
+On boot, the Raspberry PI automatically :

 * Run a SSH Server running on all interfaces and allow root login
 * configure eth0 from dhcp if connected